spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 Each module has its own tests that cover the functionality of that module.

-Unity Test Runner also allows separate playmode and editmode tests.
+Unity Test Runner also allows separate Playmode and Editmode tests.
 For more information on this division, please refer to the [Unity Test Runner manual page](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).

-Each module folder will contain the tests about that module, and within separate subdirectories if a module needs both editmode and playmode testing - this is a requirement from Unity:
+Each module folder will contain the tests about that module, and within separate subdirectories if a module needs both Editmode and Playmode testing - this is a requirement from Unity:

 > The Editmode and Playmode folders need to be separate as the tests need to be in different assemblies, and currently Unity `.asmdef` files affect all files within the same directory.

-The folder structure for a module should look like this:
-- `<ModuleName>` (e.g. `Core`)/
-  - Improbable.Gdk.`<ModuleName>`.asmdef
-  - `Some/Folder/<ClassName>`.cs
-  - `Some/Other/Folder/<ClassName>`.cs
-  - Tests/
-    - Editmode/
-      - Improbable.Gdk.`<ModuleName>`.EditmodeTests.asmdef
-      - `Some/Folder/<ClassName>`Tests.cs
-    - Playmode/
-      - Improbable.Gdk.`<ModuleName>`.PlaymodeTests.asmdef
-      - `Some/Other/Folder/<ClassName>`Tests.cs
+Within the root of the module, the `Tests` directory should contain `Editmode` and `Playmode` subdirectories, with their own assembly definition files.

+For example, for the `Core` module, the module files are within `workers\unity\Assets\Gdk\Core`.
+The Editmode tests should be in `workers\unity\Assets\Gdk\Core\Tests\Editmode`.

-Test assemblies must match this pattern (see [Namespaces](#namespaces)):
+Test assembly definition files must match this pattern:
 > `Improbable.Gdk.<ModuleName>.<TestMode>Tests.asmdef`

 If a class to be tested will have both Editmode and Playmode tests, you can name the test filenames as `<ClassName>EditmodeTests.cs` and `<ClassName>PlaymodeTests.cs` within their respective assemblies.

 Within each test folder, the folder structure should match the non-test code structure.

-If any file path can be broken down into this pattern:
+If any file path can be broken down into the pattern `<module path>/<path within module>.cs`, the Editmode tests for this class should be in `<module path>/Tests/Editmode/<path within module>Tests.cs`.

-> `<module path>`/`<path within module>`.cs

-The Editmode test for this class should be in:

-> `<module path>`/Tests/Editmode/`<path within module>`Tests.cs

 For a more concrete example, if you look at this class:

-workers/unity/Assets/Gdk/`Core`/`Utility/CommandLineUtility`.cs
+`workers/unity/Assets/Gdk/Core/Utility/CommandLineUtility.cs`

 The test class should be within:

-workers/unity/Assets/Gdk/`Core`/Tests/Editmode/`Utility/CommandLineUtility`Tests.cs
+`workers/unity/Assets/Gdk/Core/Tests/Editmode/Utility/CommandLineUtilityTests.cs`

 ### Editmode vs. Playmode tests

 As many unit tests as possible should be Editmode tests.
-This is because editmode tests are faster, since they do not require scenes and Gameobjects to be set up.
+This is because Editmode tests are faster, since they do not require scenes and Gameobjects to be set up.

 Playmode-specific features should be mocked as much as possible, unless it’s impractical to do so.
 For example, if a function depends on some time passing, it should be using a mockable time interface instead of the `UnityEngine.Time` class directly.

-If it is impossible to do a test as an editor test, e.g. a particular kind of functionality that responds to a physics callback, then they can be playmode tests.
+If it is impossible to do a test as an editor test, e.g. a particular kind of functionality that responds to a physics callback, then they can be Playmode tests.

-Another justification for a playmode test is to check that certain functionality will still be present when a game is being played, or for more complicated integration testing that may depend on multiple systems interacting with each other.
+Another justification for a Playmode test is to check that certain functionality will still be present when a game is being played, or for more complicated integration testing that may depend on multiple systems interacting with each other.

-## File Structure
+## File structure

 ### Namespaces